 Sleep Problems Due to Underlying Medical Conditions

-• Conditions of the heart and lungs: Heart failure and chronic obstructive pulmonary disease might interfere with breathing, which can impair sleep.
+- Conditions of the heart and lungs: Heart failure and chronic obstructive pulmonary disease might interfere with breathing, which can impair sleep.

-• Gastroesophageal Reflux Disease (GERD): GERD is a condition that causes heartburn symptoms and can be made worse by late-night, hefty meals, which will also affect your ability to sleep.
+- Gastroesophageal Reflux Disease (GERD): GERD is a condition that causes heartburn symptoms and can be made worse by late-night, hefty meals, which will also affect your ability to sleep.

-• Painful Conditions: Finding a comfortable sleeping posture can be difficult if you have osteoarthritis or another painful disease.
+- Painful Conditions: Finding a comfortable sleeping posture can be difficult if you have osteoarthritis or another painful disease.

-• Urinary Issues: Prostate enlargement or an overactive bladder can cause frequent overnight urination, which can interfere with sleep.
+- Urinary Issues: Prostate enlargement or an overactive bladder can cause frequent overnight urination, which can interfere with sleep.

-• Mood disorders: Anxiety and depression are prevalent in older persons and can make it difficult to fall asleep.
+- Mood disorders: Anxiety and depression are prevalent in older persons and can make it difficult to fall asleep.

-• Neurodegenerative Disorders: Sleep patterns can be disturbed by diseases like Alzheimer’s and Parkinson’s.
+- Neurodegenerative Disorders: Sleep patterns can be disturbed by diseases like Alzheimer’s and Parkinson’s.

-• Medication Side Effects: Some prescription and over-the-counter medicines have the potential to cause insomnia.
+- Medication Side Effects: Some prescription and over-the-counter medicines have the potential to cause insomnia.

 Sleep-Related Breathing Disorders

-Sleep Apnea: Sleep apnea, a commonly encountered condition, entails frequent interruptions in breathing during sleep.
+entails frequent interruptions in breathing during sleep.
 The most frequent form is obstructive sleep apnea (OSA), often accompanied by snoring.
 Less common is central sleep apnea, which is associated with changes in brain function.

-As one ages, especially among those who are overweight, the likelihood of experiencing sleep-related breathing disorders increases.
+As one age, especially among those who are overweight, the likelihood of experiencing sleep-related breathing disorders increases.
 If left unaddressed, sleep apnea can give rise to severe complications, like stroke and heart disease.
 If you suspect you may have sleep apnea, it is advisable to undergo evaluation through polysomnography (sleep testing) either at a sleep lab or by using a home testing kit.

 Restless Leg Syndrome (RLS)